 Themed commentaries geared toward LGBT readers.
 Topics range from drink recipes to gay-friendly getaways, making this column by award-winning writer Mikey Rox as fun as it is informative.

-Hear Me Out (monthly)
+Hear Me Out (quarterly)

 With an ear for everything queer, Hear Me Out is the quintessential guide for every LGBT music aficionado.
 Writer Chris Azzopardi's monthly column takes on current releases spanning a smorgasbord of styles, spotlighting the gayety in just about any genre – pop, folk, country, rock, indie, cute-straight-boys-who-gays-lust-over, dance and divas.

 Fun, humorous and gay-centric: Yes, Q Puzzles are all those things – and more!
 They’re also linked to current events, and even puzzle fanatics will find them challenging.
 And for publishers, there’s an ad sales bonus: Running the puzzle each week and the answers the following week gives advertisers added exposure.
 Top-rated topics have included lesbian golfing, trans-themed movies and "Auto Erotic," a sexy take on car parts.

 With a focus on the latest issues and trends concerning HIV/AIDS, Positive Thoughts investigates everything from prevention and treatment to efforts for a vaccine and a cure.
 Columnists Diane Anderson-Minshall, Jeff Berry, Oriol R. Gutierrez Jr. and Myles Helfand offer their own personal insights on the pressing social and scientific issues surrounding the virus.

 Looking for some film / video-on-demand coverage for your readers?
 Look no further.
 Chris Azzopardi's Screen Queen rounds up some of the biggest mainstream and LGBT releases and lets your readers know what's the latest and (not-so) greatest in home entertainment.